Basement Waterproofing: Causes of Basement Leaks

 Other Causes of Water in Basement

 Generally if water is infiltrating your basement from the outside, you can trace it back to hydrostatic pressure.
 However, sometimes you can get basement leaks that occur from your own plumbing issues.
-If you’re not sure what is causing your basement to leak, you can call United Structural Systems in Charleston, West Virginia to assess the problem and give you a free estimate on basement waterproofing and leak repair services.
+If you’re not sure what is causing your basement to leak, you can call United Structural Systems in Charleston and Lexington, West Virginia to assess the problem and give you a free estimate on basement waterproofing and leak repair services.

 Where Can Basement Leaks Occur?